This is the warm part of the building housing the kitchen, toilets and more!

 We end our tour on what may seem a gloomy scene, but as Christians we believe that the resurrection of Jesus reminds us that this is the hope of all those who have found his forgiveness and mercy and a promise of eternal life that starts when we first enter his Kingdom and extends beyond the frailty of this life.
 To find out more about life changing events you could try the Alpha Course to find out more in a relaxed and friendly atmosphere where you can ask questions without any pressure.

 If you found this tour useful please consider making a donation to the upkeep and maintenance of the Abbey.
 It is open to the public thanks to the support of its many volunteers and the support of those who come to visit us.
-There is a donation box near the entrance/exit and there is also a contactless donation point on the kitchen counter in St Benedict’s.
+There is a donation box near the entrance/exit and there is also a contactless donation point or you can make a contactless donation at the Abbey shop when it is open.
+You can also make a donation on the Wymondham Abbey website.

 As you leave the Abbey we want God to bless you, to go with you and to give you his peace, because Jesus came into this place of worship to call people to follow him.
 He can walk with them and bless them with joy, and in their suffering, forgive them in his grace and mercy and he calls us into a greater love than any of us can dream or imagine.
 He is that kind of a God.